swiftlang/swift-foundation/Proposals/0009-calendar-recurrence-rule.md

             /// - Parameter count: how many times to repeat the event, including
             ///                    the first occurrence. `count` must be greater
             ///                    than `0`
-            public static func afterOcurrences(_ count: Int) -> Self
+            public static func afterOccurrences(_ count: Int) -> Self
             /// The event stops repeating after a given date
             /// - Parameter date: the date on which the event may last occur.
 No
-            ///                   further ocurrences will be found after that public static func afterDate(_ date: Date) -> Self
+            ///                   further occurrences will be found after that public static func afterDate(_ date: Date) -> Self
             /// The event repeats indefinitely
             public static var never: Self